cid-harvard/classifications/README.md

-# Harvard Growth Lab Repository of Classification Systems
+# Repository of Classification Systems

-Classification systems that researchers at the Growth Lab have cleaned, available for you as CSVs, sometimes along with how we generated them.
+## by the Growth Lab at Harvard's Center for International Development
+This package is part of Harvard Growth Lab’s portfolio of software packages, digital products and interactive data visualizations.
+To browse our entire portfolio, please visit growthlab.app.
+To learn more about our research, please visit [Harvard Growth Lab’s home page](https://growthlab.cid.harvard.edu/).

 ## Background